ibowditch/userdocs/background.md

   district headquarters and other stakeholders.

 Because of this, many brigades transcribe the information from the Attendance Book into a spreadsheet or database, so that it can be analysed and summarised.
-This is a slow manual process, which requires a great deal of effort on the part of volunteer members.
+This is a slow and tedious manual process, which requires a great deal of effort on the part of volunteer members.